joey-qytyku/OS-90-fixed/docs/kernel.md

 Always use a cross compiler so that code generated does not assume a linux environment.

 Compiler arguments must eliminate any instructions that are not i386-compatible.
 Never use -mrtd because assembly code assumes caller cleanup. mtune can be modified for any architecture, but march must remain i386.
 Avoid -O3 optimization.

+## Default Options

+By default, the makefile will compile the kernel with the smallest code size possible.